telefonicaid/fiware-orion/doc/manuals/admin/upgrading_crossing_2-2-0.md

 -   Start contextBroker

-Note that the rpm command demands superuser privileges, so you have to run it as root or using the sudo command.
+Note that the yum command demands superuser privileges, so you have to run it as root or using the sudo command.

 ## Dealing with metadata ID